agalloch/diet-engine/README.md

 [![Build Status](https://travis-ci.org/ayld/Facade.png?branch=master)](https://travis-ci.org/ayld/Facade)  [![Coverage Status](https://coveralls.io/repos/ayld/Facade/badge.png)](https://coveralls.io/r/ayld/Facade)

-Facade
+Diet
 ======

-Facade tries to create a jar from all of the jars used by a project.
+Diet tries to create a jar from all of the jars used by a project.
-The facade jar should contain only classes the project actually uses, nothing else.
+The result jar should contain only classes the project actually uses, nothing else.

 This is currently just a library, but it should [evolve to a Maven plugin](https://github.com/amaranthius/facade-maven), an eclpse plugin and perhaps a web project.